fireh9lly/just-the-docs-forestry/docs/a-walkthrough-setting-up-a-simple-game.md

 >
 > In this walkthrough, we're using a photo background, so Unity's default settings are fine.
 However, if you're making a game using pixel art, you will find that your images are unacceptably blurry.
 >
-> If you are having this problem, highlight your image in the Project Assets window, then look to the Inspector.
+> If you are having this problem, highlight your image in the Project Assets window, then look at the Inspector.
 Change the Advanced > Filter Mode setting to "Point (no filter)".
 Your images should now have pixel-perfect scaling.
 >
 > ![](/assets/images/pointfiltering.PNG)